Alfredomg7/PokemonAnalysis/README.md

 3. Run the `script.py` or explore the `notebook.ipynb` to see the complete analysis.

 Feel free to contribute, share your insights, or use this project as a reference for your own data analysis projects!

-## Dependencies

-- Python 3.x
-- Libraries: Numpy, Pandas, Matplotlib, and Scipy

-## License

-This project is licensed under the [MIT License](LICENSE).